 Our player's safety is our number one concern at Brevard Beachside Impact.
 All our coaches, assistant coaches, and managers are required to take annual training to help keep your player safe on and off the field.

 Our club policy states that if lightning is detected 9 miles away from the field; we will clear the fields for 30 minutes.
 We strongly recommend players retreat to their guardian's car for safety during lightning.
 Please be aware of the weather during practices, as they will be cut short or cancelled due to inclement weather.
-We strongly recommend you sign up for our "Rained Out" text message alert system here, that will auto text you if fields are closed.
+We strongly recommend you follow our social pages and homepage for field closure messages.

 If your child has suffered a head injury, there are a few telltale signs that may indicate a concussion, please be familiar with the information below and know you can also reach out to our resident Health & Safety Advisor for any specific concussion concerns: Dr. Tara Forcier, M.D.